On the Double Copy for Spinning Matter: Testing Amplitudes from CHY-like formulas

 \subsection{The \texorpdfstring{\12x12 }{1212t}theory}

 Recently a rational map formalism has been introduced for 6D $(1,1)$ SYM Theory \cite{Cachazo:2018hqa,Geyer:2018xgb, Schwarz:2019aat}.
 This can be understood as an extension of CHY that naturally produces superamplitudes in six dimensions \cite{Heydeman:2017yww}, analogous to the Witten-RSV formalism in four dimensions \cite{Witten:2003nn,Roiban:2004vt,Roiban:2004yf}.
-Under dimensional reduction this theory generates the massive amplitudes of $d=4$ SYM in the Coulomb branch \cite{Huang:2011um}.
-On the other hand the rational map formula, being of the CHY type, naturally incorporates the double copy \cite{Cachazo:2018hqa}.
+Under dimensional reduction this theory generates the massive amplitudes of $d=4$ SYM in the Coulomb branch \cite{Huang:2011um}, which color-kinematics duality was first studied in \cite{Chiodaroli:2015rdg}.
+On the other hand, the double copy is naturally incorporated into the rational map formula \cite{Cachazo:2018hqa}, in an analogous way to the original CHY construction \cite{Cachazo:2013hca}.

-As for one massive line the Coulomb branch amplitudes coincide with QCD, we can easily construct the \12x12 amplitudes in this framework.
-We can also construct the amplitudes with two massive lines by applying the projections of \cite{He:2016dol,Dixon:2010ik} (although for this case we employ the BCJ prescription as in Section 4).
-The downside is that we will have to restrict these checks to $d=4$ dimensions.
+As for one matter line the Coulomb branch amplitudes coincide with QCD, we can easily construct the \12x12 amplitudes in this framework.
+Presumably, we can also construct the amplitudes with two massive lines by applying the projections of \cite{He:2016dol,Dixon:2010ik}, although for this case we employ the BCJ prescription as in Section 4.
+On the other hand, the downside of the Witten-RSV picture is that we will have to restrict these checks to $d=4$ dimensions.
 In fact the amplitudes are naturally produced in the massive spinor-helicity formalism of \cite{Arkani-Hamed:2017jhn}, which we outlined already in appendix \ref{4 d double copy}.

 For a review of the formalism see \cite{Schwarz:2019aat}, which has also explained the equivalence of the two original formulations in \cite{Cachazo:2018hqa,Geyer:2018xgb}.
 The massive SYM amplitudes can be written explicitly as the localized integral